Let's Collaborate to Educate And Uplift...

 Book this Workshop for your Big Event!!

-Workshops were presented at major venues during 2017- 2018 such as, Snohomish/Everett NAACP Ubuntu Conference, Everett, WA, National Association for Multicultural Education Conference in Utah, Western Washington University in Bellingham, WA, Yassine Arts Center in Senegal, West Africa, and Jose Augusto Pinto High School in Sao Vincente, Cape Verde Islands.
+Workshops have been presented at major venues such as, Snohomish/Everett NAACP Ubuntu Conference, Everett, WA, National Association for Multicultural Education Conference in Utah, Western Washington University in Bellingham, WA, Yassine Arts Center in Senegal, West Africa, and Jose Augusto Pinto High School in Sao Vincente, Cape Verde Islands.

 Kuumba Learning Model Curriculum & Professional Development for Educators